miguelcoria94/JustStocks/projectnotes/projectnotes.md

 <h3 align="center">24</h3>

 It should not be exposed in production, be sure this is only set in development.
-At this point your 'frontend/src/index.js' should look liek this:
+At this point your 'frontend/src/index.js' should look like this:

 ```js
 // frontend/src/index.js